 Conferring of Degrees

 Degrees are conferred at the completion of a program in May, August, and December.
 A formal Commencement exercise takes place in May.
-A Commencement exercise is held in October for students in the Doctor of Physical Therapy program.
+A Commencement exercise is held in September for students in the Residential or Hybrid Doctor of Physical Therapy program.
 All students completing their degrees at any time during the academic year are invited to participate in the following May ceremony and will receive information regarding the Commencement ceremony from the Division of Student Success.
 Information also is available online on our Commencement page in early March and posted in the Canvas communities.
 Attendance at Commencement is not mandatory.

 Students are recognized at Commencement and honored by the University for having achieved academic excellence in their degree programs.
 Latin honors are not used in graduate study; instead students receive “With Distinction” on their records and diploma.
 Requirements for distinction are as follows: